 People power: The key to staying agile while scaling

 This is why we’ve teamed up with Fujitsu.
-We wanted to dissect the most complex parts of the innovation process to help organisations understand the stumbling blocks to innovating meaningfully.
+We wanted to dissect the most complex parts of the innovation process to help organizations understand the stumbling blocks to ensure innovating in a meaningful manner.

 The importance of being agile

 Across the innovation journey, we discovered that scaling is one of the sharpest turns in the road.
 It regularly threatens to veer innovation projects off-track and this is predominantly due to innovation’s need for agility.

 Being agile is imperative because it means ideas can be tested quickly.
 If these ideas fail, teams can quickly iterate or withdraw resources without much loss to the company.
 If these ideas succeed, the team can quickly enlarge their focus on the project and increase value.

 It also means teams can be reactive to customer needs.
 If customer behavior hints at a new consumer need, teams can quickly innovate a corresponding business offering.
 The advantage is that brands can remain relevant and progressive.

 For businesses to reap the advantages of agility, they must first develop the flexibility that agile requires – and this comes down to size.
 If a business operates in smaller moving parts, it can respond and adjust rapidly, but if a business works as one big moving part it can take months (if not years) to change its trajectory.
 This slow pace just isn’t compatible with agility and innovation.